Configure Intrusion Detection and Prevention

 - Action Options

-After creating the custom ruleset, use the access-policy
+After creating the custom ruleset, use the

 as shown in the workflow above to define the IDP policy where this custom ruleset is used.